EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

 off now (false).
 The final decision remains with AD-ACEVSE22KWZ-KIT in case of power on, it should only power on after all other requirements are met (such as RCD current is below limit, car is in CP state C etc).
-On power off AD-ACEVSE22KWZ-KIT must switch off immediately.
+On power off, AD-ACEVSE22KWZ-KIT will switch off immediately.

 ``PwmDutyCycle(uint32)``: Set AD-ACEVSE22KWZ-KIT PWM state and duty cycle.
 PWM can be enabled at specific duty cycle by passing a value of